LHenrique42/web-scraping/README.md

 ## About the project

-Application to extract stats informations from GitHub users repositories using NodeJS and Redis.
+Application to extract file stats from GitHub users repositories using NodeJS and Redis.

 ### Requirements